Mark-McCracken/flogger-ts/README.md

 You can detect if any files exist with the pattern `*.error.log`, then you'll know there's something requiring attention.

 Check out the [synchronous](https://github.com/Mark-McCracken/flogger-ts/blob/master/examples/example-sync-logs.ts) and [asynchronous](https://github.com/Mark-McCracken/flogger-ts/blob/master/examples/example-async-logs.ts) examples on [github](https://github.com/Mark-McCracken/flogger-ts)

+(These examples are excluded by typescript compiler, and do not currently compile)